AliyunContainerService/pouch/docs/features/pouch_with_runV.md

 Container technology develops rapidly recently.
 It provides much convenience for application packing and resource utilization improvement.
 At the same time it brings benefits, LXC-based container technology also loses the appropriate security.
 Specifically, containers share operating system kernel on one machine.
 Once one container attempts to attack kernel, all workload on this host would be influenced.

 For some scenarios which are sensitive and strict to security, pure container technology has apparent defects.
 What's more, in cloud era multi-tenancy is the rigid demand from cloud customers.
 Therefore, strong isolation must be guaranteed seriously.
-In another word, container techonology needs more security hardening.
+In another word, container technology needs more security hardening.

 [runV](https://github.com/hyperhq/runv) is a hypervisor-based runtime for [OCI](https://github.com/opencontainers/runtime-spec).
 It can easily help improve host and container's security by virtualizing a guest kernel which isolates containers and host with a clearer boundary.
 Although hypervisor-base container brings more commitment on security, it loses some performance caused by virtualization technology.
-And it takes a litte more time to start a container, since more work needs done, like initrd.img loading, kernel loading, system process bootup and so on.
+And it takes a little more time to start a container, since more work needs done, like initrd.img loading, kernel loading, system process bootup and so on.

 ## Architecture